Friday, February 9, 2024

 Shrimp Scampi Pizza Paired with Masciarelli Montepulciano Rosé

-For those of us that are regular rosé drinkers or Italian wine lovers at that, if you’ve had the opportunity to drink rosé in Abruzzo you’ve probably had cerasuolo d’abruzzo.
+For those of us that are regular rosé drinkers or Italian wine lovers at that, if you’ve had the opportunity to drink rosé in Abruzzo you’ve probably had Cerasuolo d’Abruzzo.
 Although, this wine I’m sharing today doesn’t fall under the Cerasuolo d’Abruzzo DOC.
 It Is part of the Colline Teatine IGT.
-Per wine searcher, the name Teatine is believed to be named after Teate, which was the name for Chieti in Roman times.
+Per winesearcher, the name Teatine is believed to be named after Teate, which was the name for Chieti in Roman times.
 The Colline Teatine IGT was created in 1995 and covers the hilly terroir around Chieti.
-Here the hills meet the foothills of the Central Appenines as well as the Maiella Mountains.
+Here the hills meet the foothills of the Central Apennines as well as the Maiella Mountains.
 The cooling breezes from the mountain range along with its close proximity to the Adriatic Sea is what creates ideal conditions with its Mediterranean climate.

 map of Masciarelli in Chieti Abruzzo

 Montepulciano not only makes great red wines, but rosé wines as well.
-Even though Montepulciano I think really claims it’s home in the Abruzzo region, you can also find Montepulciano produced throughout a number of other regions in Italy.
+Even though Montepulciano I think really claims its home in the Abruzzo region, you can also find Montepulciano produced throughout several other regions in Italy.
 It tops the charts for Italian grapes produced throughout the country.
 The Montepulciano grape has thick skins that creates wines with deep colors and concentration and is part of the reason it does well as a rosé.
-This grape needs a long growing season to reach it’s full maturity.
-You’ll see a variety of colors in rosé wines made from Montepulciano based on the producer and how long they choose to macerate the skins with the juice, although not much time is really need before it imparts its rich colors and flavors.
+This grape needs a long growing season to reach its full maturity.
+You’ll see a variety of colors in rosé wines made from Montepulciano based on the producer and how long they choose to macerate the skins with the juice, although not much time is really needed before it imparts its rich colors and flavors.

 Masciarelli vineyards in Abruzzo